slbing/rest-client/README.md

 https://github.com/wisdomtool/rest-client

-This tool supports automated testing and automatically generating RESTful API document.
+This tool supports automated testing and automatically generating RESTful API documentation.

 Please contact by e-mail for any insightful feedbacks, feature requests and bugs.